 Confidence vs. arrogance: Psychological impact of assertive yet collaborative language

 When you’re drafting your negotiation email, striking the balance between confidence and collaboration is essential.
-Research from the Harvard Business School shows that negotiators who present themselves as both assertive and willing to collaborate achieve up to 26% better outcomes than those who are either too aggressive or too accommodating.
+Negotiators who present themselves as both assertive and willing to collaborate consistently achieve better outcomes than those who are either too aggressive or too accommodating.

 The psychological impact of your language choices runs deep.
 When you use assertive language, you signal that you value yourself and your contributions, but when that crosses into arrogance, you risk triggering defensiveness from the hiring manager.
 Instead, aim for what negotiation experts call “confident humility”—demonstrating your worth while acknowledging the collaborative nature of the process.